TiagoOliveiraa/tiagooliveiraa/README.md

 # Hey!
-I'm Tiago Oliveira. :pt:
+I'm Tiago Oliveira. 🇵🇹

-## :computer: Computer Engineer.
+## 💻 Computer Engineer.

 ### Currently working as a sysadmin on a consultant company in Coimbra,Portugal.